italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Credential Revocation HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The response MUST be an HTTP Response using the status code set to *204 (No-Content)* in the case of successful revocation.
 If the Digital Credential could not be found by the Issuer, an HTTP Response with status code *404 (Not Found)* MUST be returned.
 Otherwise an HTTP error response MUST be provided by the Issuer to the Wallet Instance.
-This response MUST use *application/json* as the content type, and MUST include the following parameters:
+This response MUST use *application/json* as the content type and MUST include the following parameters:

   - *error*.
 The error code.
   - *error_description*.
 Text in human-readable form providing further details to clarify the nature of the error encountered.